torognes/swarm/README.md

 To facilitate the use of **swarm**, we provide examples of shell commands that can be use to format and check the input fasta file (warning, this may not be suitable for very large files).
-The amplicon clipping step (adaptor and primer removal) and the filtering step are not discussed here.
+The amplicon clipping step (adaptor and primer removal) and filtering steps are not discussed here.

 <a name="linearization"/>